 It came as a relief to be called into the scan room, anything to get me away from those heartbeats.
 The scan was performed, and the room was absolutely silent – my heart broke!
 Nothing was said to us apart from ‘all done’ and the fact that they were keeping me in and I would be taken to the Forget me Not suite.

-Once settled into one of the rooms on the Forget-me-Not suite (charity based), I was introduced to Liz who was one of the bereavement midwives that would be caring for me during my stay.
+Once settled into one of the rooms on the Forget-me-Not suite, I was introduced to Liz who was one of the bereavement midwives that would be caring for me during my stay.
 This lady was love, care and sensitivity personified.
 She wiped my tears and stroked my head.
 I was still losing A LOT of blood and she hooked me up to drips, binned my clothes and just generally saw to my needs without fuss.

-My nightmare wasn’t over by any means, just as I was feeling a bit more with it and had managed a cup of tea (so stereotypically British, but always readily available during a crisis).
+My nightmare wasn’t over by any means, just as I was feeling a bit more with it and had managed a cuppa (so stereotypically British, but always readily available during a crisis).
 I needed a wee and with Ben’s help shuffled over to the en-suite, Liz had already advised me to leave the door open and that I wasn’t allowed to flush as they would check for clots etc. I can’t remember anything more until I woke up back in the bed wearing an oxygen mask with an alarm blazing and approximately 20 medical staff around my bed including someone with a defibrillator trolley to my right.
 Liz was saying ‘STAY WITH US EMMA’ loudly and somebody was putting something cold into my arm, I felt it travel up my vein.

 I tried to lift my head to look for Ben, Liz must have noticed as she told me he was still there on the chair in the corner, and stepped aside so that I could see him.